AngKhaiPin/Assignment-Cpp/PART2.md

 6. Implemented zombie distance calculation for zombie attack.
 7. Implemented alien attack zombie.
 8. Implemented zombie attack alien.
+9. Print out zombie unable to attack alien when alien not in range.
-9. Alien attack reset after its turn.
+10. Alien attack reset after its turn.
-10. Health pack works correctly according to alien hp.
+11. Health pack works correctly according to alien hp.
-11. Arrow shown on HUD indicating which in game characters turn.
+12. Arrow shown on HUD indicating which in game characters turn.

 ### To Do